stianale/USS-receptor/README.md

     --output_dir=/root/af_output
 ```

-We also provide the script used to scramble the USS (AlphaFold3_input/scramble_dna_string.py), which can be run as:
+We also provide the script used to scramble the USS (AlphaFold3_input/scramble_dna_string.py), which can be run as follows:

 ```python scramble_dna_string.py AAGTGCGGT```